nkdAgility/azure-devops-migration-tools/docs/getting-started.md

 5. Enable the `WorkItemMigrationConfig` processor by setting `Enabled` to `true`
 6. [OPTIONAL] Modify the `WIQLQueryBit` to migrate only the work items you want.
 The default WIQL will migrate all open work items and revisions excluding test suites and plans
 7. Adjust the [`NodeBasePaths`](/docs/Reference/v1/Processors/WorkItemMigrationConfig.md) or leave empty to migrate all nodes
-8. From your working folder run `devops-migration execute --config .\configuration.json`
+8. From your working folder run `devopsmigration execute --config .\configuration.json`

 **Remember:** If you want a processor to run, its `Enabled` attribute must be set to `true`.

 Refer to the [Reference Guide](/docs/Reference/index.md) for more details.

 ## Other Configuration Options
-When running `devops-migration init` you can also pass `--options` with one of the following:
+When running `devopsmigration init` you can also pass `--options` with one of the following:

 - *Full* -
 - *WorkItemTracking* -